freenas/freenas-docs/userguide/storage.rst

 these operations:

 **Lock:** Only appears after a passphrase has been created.
-When a pool is locked, its data is not accessible until the pool is unlocked by supplying the passphrase.
-For this reason, selecting this action will prompt to confirm.
-Once the pool is locked, its status will change to *LOCKED (Locked Used / Locked Free)*, :guilabel:`Pool Operations` are limited to *Detach* and *Extend*, and the :guilabel:`Encryption Operations` icon changes to the :guilabel:`Unlock` button.
+When a pool is locked, the data is not accessible until the pool is unlocked by supplying the passphrase.
+For this reason, selecting this action prompts to confirm.
+When the pool is locked, the status changes to *LOCKED (Locked Used / Locked Free)*. :guilabel:`Pool Operations` are limited to *Export/Disconnect*, and the :guilabel:`Encryption Operations` icon changes to the :guilabel:`Unlock` button.